 But don’t worry.
 The dead can’t really come back to life.

-What Real Kids Are Saying About the Nevermore Series
+What Real Kids Are Saying

 The last car Danny Ferry’s dad worked on before he died was a sleek black taxi cab.
 It’s still sitting in his dad’s garage.
 The owner dropped it off and never came back.